micromata/dave/Readme.md

 ### Behind a proxy

-_swd_ will also work behind a reverse proxy.
+_daffy_ will also work behind a reverse proxy.
 Here is an example configuration with `apache2 httpd`'s `mod_proxy`:

     <Location /webdav>